surafelml/Afro-NMT/README.md

 ### Note

-- The monolingual data provided in this repo includes segments extracted from wikipedia.
-However, in the paper we also used monolingual data (specifically for Amharic, Oromo, Somali, and Tigrigna languages) from the [HaBiT](https://corpora.fi.muni.cz/habit/index.html) corpus.
-If you would like to access and include this data please refer [HaBiT](https://corpora.fi.muni.cz/habit/index.html), and make sure to cite their work.

 - If you are working on one of the five languages or in general on low-resource languages, and if have a question, discussion, or looking for a collaboration dont hesitate to reach out.